Impala Hotel Group

-The Impala Hotel Group is a hotel chain in northern Tanzania.
-The group's parent company is Kijenge Estates, which was founded in 1988 by A.M.
+The Impala Hotel Group was a hotel chain in northern Tanzania.
+The group's parent company was Kijenge Estates, which was founded in 1988 by A.M.
 Mrema.
-The group currently operates three hotels in three locations with a total of 664 rooms and 16 conference halls, including the Tanzania Conference Centre.
+At its peak the group operated hotels in three locations - the Impala Hotel in the centre of Arusha (opened 1998), the Ngurdoto Mount Lodge at Momella (opened in 2003) and the Naura Springs Hotel in the Sanawari neighbourhood of Arusha (opened in 2008).